Computing Internships

 The application process will include the following steps:

-Photograph: in Australia photographs are generally not expected to be included in Resumes and as a result their inclusion may make a Resume appear less professional.
-We would recommend that photographs should be removed from Resumes.
+Photograph: in Australia photographs are generally not expected to be included in resumes and as a result their inclusion may make a Resume appear less professional.
+We would recommend that photographs be removed from resumes.
 If you would like for a potential employer to see your photo you can include a link to your LinkedIn account.

 Date of birth: date of birth is not required for Australian resumes.
 Your age should not be considered relevant to an employment decision.
 As a result, and to protect your personal information, you should remove your date of birth from your Resume.